bodrick/awesome/TOPICS.md

 *   [cnwangjie/better-onetab](https://github.com/cnwangjie/better-onetab) - :bookmark\_tabs: A better OneTab for Chrome  :memo: Temporarily removed from firefox :construction: V2 is WIP

-## drag

-*   [cnwangjie/better-onetab](https://github.com/cnwangjie/better-onetab) - :bookmark\_tabs: A better OneTab for Chrome  :memo: Temporarily removed from firefox :construction: V2 is WIP
-*   [HerMajestyDrMona/Windows11DragAndDropToTaskbarFix](https://github.com/HerMajestyDrMona/Windows11DragAndDropToTaskbarFix) - "Windows 11 Drag & Drop to the Taskbar (Fix)" fixes the missing "Drag & Drop to the Taskbar" support in Windows 11.
-It works with the new Windows 11 taskbar and does not require nasty changes like UndockingDisabled or restoration of the classic taskbar.

 ## i18n

 *   [cnwangjie/better-onetab](https://github.com/cnwangjie/better-onetab) - :bookmark\_tabs: A better OneTab for Chrome  :memo: Temporarily removed from firefox :construction: V2 is WIP